 Our program is fairly competitive, and because of this, we have a lot of highly qualified students who send in their applications.
 Unfortunately we aren't able to accept all of them.
 We place some applicants on a waiting list and when a spot opens up, we fill that spot with someone from the waiting list.
 Students are admitted from the waitlist at the discretion of the Admission Committee.
 The waitlist remains active until the start of Fall semester, in the event that a spot opens up before the semester begins.

-Applicants who are accepted with funding normally start out as Teaching Assistants (TA) or Grading Assistants (GA).
+All students admitted to the Ph.D. track are offered a Teaching Assistantship, which is noted in the departmental offer letter.
 Only those who are affiliated with a research group (which can happen a year or so from your first semester depending on the research area) are eligible to become Research Assistants (RA).
 RAships are available based on the availability of funding in a research group and, more broadly, that specific subfield.
 TAs and RAs receive the same stipend and financial support during their time in the program.

 Tuition Benefit covers tuition costs for matriculated graduate students who meet the eligibility criteria.
 We strive to ensure that all PhD students meet the eligibility criteria during their enrollment in the program.
 The department generally covers fees not covered by the Tuition Benefit Program. https://gradschool.utah.edu/funding/tbp/

 Accepted PhD-seeking students receive an offer letter from our department outlining the funding options available.
 They have until April 15 to either accept or decline the offer.
 Eligible students can participate in the Tuition Benefit Program, which covers graduate tuition and provides health insurance.
 Those who accept the offer can also receive a stipend and support for moving costs.
 All admitted students with an interest in equity and diversity can apply for the EDGES fellowship: https://science.utah.edu/graduate-students/edges-fellowship-application/